kei-linyugui20223638023/Weather_dashboard_project/README.md

 ## 3. Technology Stack
 1. **Programming Language**: Python, which utilizes its rich libraries and concise syntax for development.
 2. **Web Frameworks**:
-    - FastAPI is used to build the main web application logic, handling user requests and responses.
+    - `fastapi` and `fasthtml` is used to build the main web application logic, handling user requests and responses.
-    - Flask is employed to set up the RESTful API interface for data interaction.
+    - `flask` is employed to set up the RESTful API interface for data interaction.
 3. **Data Acquisition**: The `httpx` library is used to send requests to the OpenWeatherMap API to obtain weather data.
 4. **Data Processing**: The `numpy` library is applied for data calculation and processing, such as when generating visualization charts.
 5. **Visualization**: The `matplotlib` library is utilized to create various visualization charts, like temperature progress bars and humidity gauges, to visually display weather data.
-6. **HTML Generation**: The `fasthtml.common` module is used to generate HTML pages and construct the user interface.
+6. **HTML Generation**: The `fasthtml.common` python module and `HTMLx` are used to generate HTML pages and construct the user interface.

 ## 4. Installation and Running
 1. **Clone the Project Repository**: